uib/ordbok-api/sqlite.md

 ### `pos`

-POS stands for 'Part of Speech' and is the gramatical class that the word belongs to; like verb, noun, adjective, etc.
+POS stands for 'Part of Speech' and is the grammatical class that the word belongs to; like verb, noun, adjective, etc.

 Field|Type|Comment